PeteMichaud/koppen/readme.md

 ## Usage

-* After all the follow setup is complete, simply run `./Koppen /absolute/path/to/working/directory`
+* After all the following setup is complete, simply run `./Koppen /absolute/path/to/working/directory`
     * When the program completes there will be an `output` directory inside the working directory, with a .png image per koppen zone.
 These can be composited in your favorite image editor.